tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    It returns the frame number of the first mismatch as an integer which begins at frame number 0.
    If the two streams match completely, it returns ``None``.
+   May raise :exc:`IOError` or :exc:`ValueError` if problems occur during reading.

 .. function:: pcm_split(pcmreader, pcm_lengths)